L-Yong99/DownToMeet/README.md

   5. Create routes based on Schema
   6. Setup login feature
   7. user can create event and add event details
-  8. user can approve or reject others to join
+  8. user can see list of events created by user
-  8. created events can be seen by everyone
+  9. user can approve or reject others to join
-  9. other users can request to join event
+  10. users can browse other people events
-  10. user can browse other people itineraries
+  11. users can request to join other people events
-  11. User can copy other people itineraries as their own
+  12. user can see list of events that user joined

 </details>

 ## #2: Basic CSS

-**Use figma for UI/UX design and apply css styling for 1st interim presentation**
+**Copy MeetUp basic css styling for 1st interim presentation**

 ## #3: Additional features